RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2020.md

 ### Advanced Rocket.Chat administrators and operations toolkit

 * **Mentors**: [@diego.sampaio](https://open.rocket.chat/direct/diego.sampaio), [@sing.li](https://open.rocket.chat/direct/sing.li)
-* **Description**: Administration and management of a Rocket.Chat server is a very complex task, especially for servers that are utilized by thousdands of users on a daily basis.
+* **Description**: Administration and management of a Rocket.Chat server is a very complex task, especially for servers that are utilized by thousands of users on a daily basis.
 There exists many administrative and operational activities that require access to the system in ways that are not currently supported by our Administrative dashboard.
 This project creates small, standalone tools, to address this need.
 These tools will be immediately useful for anyone operating one-or-more large Rocket.Chat server(s) worldwide.
 * **Desirable Skills**: Familiarity with nodeJS fullstack webapp development.
 Experience with ReactJS or Vue.js ideal.
 Must have database skills, ideally MongoDB.

 ### Download Manager on Desktop App